The core idea is simple.

 Create a collection of culturally authentic, high interest picture books that enhance language and literacy skills in young readers by privileging the work of authors and visual artists from historically underrepresented communities.
 Then, armed with these #OwnVoices mentor texts, creators engage and inspire young readers, catalyzing the next generation of storytellers, beginning the process anew.

-By Saymoukda Duangphouxay Vongsay and Cori Nakamura Lin
+By Saymoukda Duangphouxay Vongsay, with illustrations by Cori Nakamura Lin

 In the tumultuous years during and after the Vietnam War, thousands of ethnic Lao fled Southeast Asia to avoid persecution, imprisonment and even death.
 Many of these refugees eventually settled in the Upper Midwest, in and around Saint Paul and Minneapolis.
 Decades later, the older generation of Lao Americans continues to navigate the trauma of the region-wide conflict that ripped them from their homeland thousands of miles away.
 Their wounds have yet to scab.